Type: Package

 Description

-Downloads GEO (Gene Expression Omnibus) datasets including expression data, supplemental files, and platform annotations with error handling and logging.
+Downloads a GEO series including expression data, supplemental files, and platform annotations.

 Usage